 The Sisters of Saint Joseph of Philadelphia Invite You to Celebrate Laudato Sí Year

 Pope Francis designated May 24, 2020 through May 24, 2021 as Laudato Sí Year to commemorate the fifth anniversary of his landmark encyclical on the care for our common home.
-The Season of Creation (September 1–October 4) seems to be an appropriate time to initiate this opportunity for weekly reflection on excerpts from Laudato Sí.
+The following is a reflection on excerpts from Laudato Sí.